schneiderderek/atom-weather/README.md

 More features coming soon, feel free to put in requests or contribute!

+## Api Key

+Registration for a free api key at [openweathermap.org](http://openweathermap.org/appid) is required.
+Click the "Sign Up" button and then copy your unique api key into your atom-weather configuration.

+If you are getting the error message "cannot load weather", check that the api key entered in configuration matches the one you were provided by openweathermap.org.

 ## Configuration

 Configuration for weather can be found by going to: settings > packages > weather and click on settings.